czgaotian/learning-languages/technicalQuestion/frontend/javascript.md

 ## Explain the concept of "hoisting"

+Hoisting a Javascript mechanism where variable and function are move to the top of the scope during the compiler phase.
+Use different keyword behave differently when hoist.

+- use `var` to declare variable, the value of the variable is `undefined` if accessed before initialization.
+- use `let` or `const` to declare variable, accessing them results in `ReferenceError` until the actual declaration is encountered.
+- use `var` to declare function, The value of the variable is `undefined` if accessed before initialization.
+- use `function` to declare function, Both declaration and definition are fully hoisted.
+- Class declaration `class` Accessing them results in ReferenceError until the actual declaration is encountered.
+- Import declaration `import` Declarations are hoisted, and side effects of importing the module are executed before the rest of the code.

 ## Explain how `this` work in JavaScript

 `this` keyword is the dynamic reference of the context in which the function executed.